Consider Trying Aromatherapy for Sleep Problems and Improved Rest

 Although the human body is a fantastic biological machine, it is not designed to easily cope with many of the extraordinary stresses of modern life.
 Sleep difficulties arise for a variety of reasons and there are many ways to treat them.

 If you are experiencing sleep problems, you first need to be evaluated by a healthcare provider.
-If it is determined that your sleep issues are not linked to a medical problem, consider using aromatherapy to improve your sleep.
+If it is determined that your sleep issues are not linked to a medical problem, discuss with your doctor the option of trying aromatherapy to improve your sleep.

 Scents That Make Sense